snarfed/wordpress-semantic-linkbacks/README.md

 Project actively developed on Github at [pfefferle/wordpress-semantic-linkbacks](https://github.com/pfefferle/wordpress-semantic-linkbacks).
 Please file support issues there.

-### 3.6.0 (unreleased ###
+### 3.6.0 (unreleased) ###
 * Only show the first 8 avatars in a facepile by default.
 If there are more, include a clickable ellipsis to show the rest.
-Customizable via the `FACEPILE_FOLD_LIMIT` constant.
+Customizable on the discussion settings admin page.
 * Link facepile avatars to user profile/home page, not response post
 * Always show avatar images with correct aspect ratio
+* Fix a bug with authors with multiple `u-photo`s in incoming webmentions

 ### 3.5.1 ###